Skip to content

 No, partnering with a PEO does not mean losing control of your employees as the restaurant owner (employer) maintains control over hiring, firing, daily management, scheduling, performance reviews, and all other operational decisions, even in a co-employment agreement.

-A PEO takes on the role of employer of record for tax, benefit, and compliance purposes, but still, employers make important employment decisions, which include salary raises, promotions, terminations, and disciplinary measures.
-The PEO has to ask for notifications on these actions, but it cannot take the place of the employer’s managerial authority to maintain compliance.
+A PEO takes on the role of employer of record for tax, benefit, and compliance purposes, but employers still make all important employment decisions - salary raises, promotions, terminations, and disciplinary measures.
+The PEO may need notification of these actions, but it cannot override the employer's managerial authority.

-Employing a PEO to handle HR administration gives the employer more control over the company because it saves time and resources for employers to concentrate on core duties like team building, expansion, and customer service.
+Having a PEO handle HR administration actually gives employers more control over the business by freeing up time and resources for team building, expansion, and customer service.

 How to choose the right PEO for your restaurant?